-The Bureau of Meteorology's seasonal outlook for October to December indicates likely wetter than average conditions across the catchment.
-Daytime temperatures are likely to be about average or cooler, while overnight temperatures are likely to be warmer than average.
+The Bureau of Meteorology's seasonal outlook for November 2020 to January 2021 indicates likely wetter than average conditions across the catchment.
+Daytime temperatures are likely to be about average, while overnight temperatures are likely to be warmer than average.

 The Bureau has declared La Niña conditions, with models indicating that La Niña conditions are likely to persist until at least early 2021.
-Negative Indian Ocean Dipole (IOD) conditions are also likely to be negative for October.
+Indian Ocean Dipole (IOD) conditions are tracking neutral, with some models indicating the potential of negative IOD conditions for the remainder of spring.
 La Niña and negative IOD conditions typically increase the probability of above average rainfall in spring.